Reading and Writing

 - Phonics is taught in differentiated groups from EYFS to Key Stage 1 using an adapted version of Tower Hamlets ‘Letters and Sounds.’

-- Children who do not achieve the required phonics skills by Year 2 will continue with additional phonics learning in Year 3.
+- Children who do not achieve the required phonics skills by Year 2 will continue with additional phonics learning as appropriate in KS2.

-- Weekly timetabled slots in the school library
+- Classes have timetabled slots in the school library (fortnightly).

-- Reading journals – it is school policy that children read every night and keep a record of this in a log which is signed by parents.
+- Reading records – it is school policy that children read at least five times a week and keep a record of this in a log which is signed by parents.